 In 2019, the Alberta government froze the funding for new SCSs and reviewed the socioeconomic impacts of existing and proposed SCSs.
-A review committee conducted public consultations and a review of qualitative and quantitative data and a report was published in March 2020.125 There were seven established SCSs in Alberta at the time of the review- four in Edmonton, one in Calgary, one in Lethbridge, and one in Grande Prairie.
+A review committee conducted public consultations and a review of qualitative and quantitative data and a report was published in March 2020.151

+There were seven established SCSs in Alberta at the time of the review-four in Edmonton, one in Calgary, one in Lethbridge, and one in Grande Prairie.
 Most sites had been operating for more than 12 months.
-The impact of the SCSs was generally assessed within 250 to 500 meters of the SCSs.
+The impact of the SCSs was generally assessed within 250 to 500 meters of the SCSs in this review.

 The report found there was a 64% increase in all drug and alcohol poisoning deaths within 500 meters of the SCSs compared to a 30% increase in the 501 to 2000 meter zone outside the SCSs; the committee noted these deaths were predominantly related to opioids.
 However, the review committee acknowledged the role of SIFs and other SCSs in saving lives.
 In addition, there was a 74% increase in total opioid-related EMS responses within 500 meters of the SCSs.
 In the comparison zone beyond 500 meters, an average 11% decline was reported.
-Additionally, police calls for service (a proxy for crime in their review) had generally increased in the immediate vicinities around the Calgary, Lethbridge, and Grande Prairie sites but not around the four Edmonton sites.125
+Additionally, police calls for service (a proxy for crime in their review) had generally increased in the immediate vicinities around the Calgary, Lethbridge, and Grande Prairie sites but not around the four Edmonton sites.
+151 appeared under the influence, and general social disorder.151 Of note, the report did not specifically include feedback from clients of these SCSs or the personnel who worked there.

 More than 16,000 Alberta residents completed an online survey about their perceptions of the SCSs in their communities.
 The primary complaint by residents was around needle debris.
 Residents noted an increase in seeing needles and other drug-related paraphernalia discarded in the vicinity of the SCSs.
-In addition, residents noted concerns around public safety, seeing people who appeared under the influence, and general social disorder.125 The report did not specifically include feedback from clients of SCSs or the personnel who worked there.
+In addition, residents noted concerns around public safety, seeing people who